soasme/PeppaPEG/docs/howto.rst

 How to Prevent StackError?
 --------------------------

 Considering a json nested array: `[[[[...]]]]`.
-If the depth is too deep, Peppa PEG may end up with a StackError.
-This is due to Peppa PEG is a recursion-based parser.
-To prevent the stack address exhausts, one can set a limit on the recursion depth.
+If the depth is too deep, Peppa PEG may end up with a StackError since Peppa PEG is a recursion-based parser.
+To prevent the stack address from exhausted, one can set a limit on the recursion depth.
 By default, the depth is 8192.
+The depth tracks the frames in the stack; each expression will have a frame in the stack.

 If you need to adjust the depth, try :c:func:`P4_SetRecursionLimit`.